coh516/DMTPOET/README.md

   - ~~necessary refactor for the gfx layer to further abstract the coupling of the node pointer from the node itself~~
     - ~~removed universe, graphs are id'd and graphics are now typed~~
     - ~~graphs should be typed also~~
+    -
+- need to move the graph to a seperate project that's completely decoupled from the graphics layer.
+- dictioanry caching required to link multiple graphs together efficiently
 =======

 Author